dotnet/docs/docs/standard/serialization/system-text-json-converters-how-to.md

 The converter code in the preceding example reads and writes each property manually.
 An alternative is to call `Deserialize` or `Serialize` to do some of the work.
 For an example, see [this StackOverflow post](https://stackoverflow.com/a/59744873/12509023).

-Another alternative way to call `Deserialize` in the `Read` method is to:
+### An alternative way to do polymorphic deserialization

+You can call `Deserialize` in the `Read` method:

-* Make a clone of the `Reader` instance.
-Since `Reader` is a struct, this just requires an assignment statement.
+* Make a clone of the `Utf8JsonReader` instance.
+Since `Utf8JsonReader` is a struct, this just requires an assignment statement.
 * Use the clone to read through the discriminator tokens.
 * Call `Deserialize` using the original `Reader` instance once you know the type you need.
 You can call `Deserialize` because the original `Reader` instance is still positioned to read the begin object token.

 A disadvantage of this method is you can't pass in the original options instance that registers the converter to `Deserialize`.
-Doing so would cause an infinite loop, as explained in [Required properties](system-text-json-migrate-from-newtonsoft-how-to.md#required-properties).
-The following example shows a Read method that uses this alternative:
+Doing so would cause a stack overflow, as explained in [Required properties](system-text-json-migrate-from-newtonsoft-how-to.md#required-properties).
+The following example shows a `Read` method that uses this alternative:

 :::code language="csharp" source="snippets/system-text-json-how-to/csharp/PersonConverterWithTypeDiscriminatorAlt.cs" id="ReadMethod":::